DavideBruni/ProgettoRetiInformatiche/README.md

-# ProgettoRetiInformatiche
+# Instant Messaging Application in C
-Project for the Computer Networks course taught in the Bachelor's Degree in Computer Engineering at the University of Pisa, during the Academic Year 2021/2022.
+Project for the Computer Networks course taught in the Bachelor's Degree in Computer Engineering at the University of Pisa, during the Academic Year 2021/2022. <br>

+This project aimed to implement an instant messaging application in C-89.
+The application includes the following features:

+- A server responsible for user registration and handling pending messages.
+- File exchange functionality.
+- Group chat capability.
+- Status indication to show if contacts in the address book are online or offline.
+- Message delivery status, indicating if the message has been viewed or only delivered.

+## Running the Application

+To run the application, execute the `exec2022.sh` file.
+This script will start the necessary components of the application and set up the environment for communication.

+## Documentation

+All implementation choices and details are explained in Italian within the `Documentazione.pdf` file.
+Please refer to this document for a comprehensive explanation of the project, including design decisions, data structures, and algorithms used.

+Please note that the documentation is provided in <b>Italian</b> language!

 # What you should know before running the program